The Logo Company - Portfolio

 Photography logo design offers the world a snapshot of a photographic company or individual photographers name and brand.
 Choosing a logo requires consideration of the specific niche you serve and the emotions connected to that niche.
 In the case of photography, of course, there is a wide range of emotions.

-Here is an overview of how logos relate to the photographic industry.
+Here is an overview of how logos relate to this industry.
 Read on to discover the typical typography and colors for this niche as well as why logos are important for this sector.

 Why Logos Matter